Investors celebrate Biden winning U.S. presidency

 NEW YORK (Reuters) - Investors and financial executives took a big sigh of relief on Saturday after major networks declared Democrat Joe Biden winner of the U.S. presidential election, offering some certainty after days of conflicting reports about who might run the White House next term.

-Although current President Donald Trump said he would fight the results in court, Wall Streeters who offered comments felt there was little doubt Biden would ultimately succeed after election predictors including the Associated Press, NBC and Edison Research, upon which Reuters relies, called the presidency for Biden.
+Although current President Donald Trump said he would fight the results in court, Wall Streeters who offered comments felt there was little doubt Biden would ultimately succeed.
+Election predictors including the Associated Press, NBC, Fox News and Edison Research, upon which Reuters relies, called the presidency for Biden.

 “Biden is good news for the markets,” Christopher Stanton, chief investment officer at Sunrise Capital Partners, said on Saturday.
 “We’re all so tired of the whipsaw that came with the Trump tweets.”

+Major U.S. stock indexes registered their biggest weekly gains since April this week, as investors bet Biden would win and Republicans would hold onto the Senate.
+That scenario would create a steadier hand in the Oval Office and a Congress that would check left-leaning impulses on taxes or regulations that pinch companies, investors said.

+However, there are lingering risks to asset prices in the days and weeks ahead.

-Republicans have filed several lawsuits over ballot counting already and Trump said his campaign will file more.
-The Republican National Committee has been trying to raise at least $60 million to fund legal challenges brought by Trump, Reuters reported on Friday.
+Republicans have already filed several lawsuits over ballot counting and Trump said his campaign will file more.
+The litigation could drag out election proceedings, which are also likely to face run-off contests in Georgia.

-Apart from those battles, investors have been worried about the people Biden might appoint to his Cabinet, and whether the U.S. Senate would go to Republicans or Democrats.
+Beyond those battles, investors have been worried about the people Biden might appoint to his Cabinet.
+Some of those officials would be negotiating with Congress about a relief package and have extensive powers to craft Wall Street rules.

-A Republican Senate would offer a check on Biden’s appointments, forcing him to opt for more moderate selections.
-Expected run-offs in two Senate races in Georgia could muddy that scenario.

-For now, though, investors said they were happy with the election finally being called after what seemed like unending tension as ballots were counted following Election Day on Tuesday.
+For the moment, investors and prominent Wall Street figures said they were happy with the election finally being called after what seemed like unending tension as ballots were counted through the week.

-“Markets are going to like it because Biden is not going to go too far left,” said Jim Awad, senior managing director of Clearstead Advisors.
-“It’s going to be a centrist government, not a government by tweet.”
+"Now is a time for unity," JPMorgan Chase & Co JPM.N Chief Executive Jamie Dimon said in a statement.
+"We must respect the results of the U.S. presidential election and, as we have with every election, honor the decision of the voters and support a peaceful transition of power."

+Leon Cooperman, a billionaire former hedge fund manager who had previously criticized Democrats said he was pleased with the results.

 The financial industry was not reacting in a bubble: major cities from New York to San Francisco erupted in celebration on Saturday.
 Though Trump undoubtedly has significant support throughout the country, including on Wall Street, 2020 has been a difficult year for the United States.